What inspired you to start your business?

 What advice would you give to someone thinking about starting their own business?

 Focus on refining your soft skills.
 Before building Vinat I had roles primarily in Fortune 500 companies.
 At large companies, you get access to a lot of resources, and external vendors have to be helpful because your company gives them a lot of business.
-With a startup, you have to create your own resources, which are a low priority for most external vendors and partners.
+With a startup, you must create your own resources while navigating the fact that you're a low priority for most external vendors and partners.
 Soft skills are critical to negotiating good deals and convincing people to help you.

 How would you describe a typical day at work?